 While most people would describe their worst fear in terms of a concrete event (e.g., losing a loved one, going to jail, losing all their money, getting cancer, going to hell, etc.), what they really fear the most is the emotional state they associate with that event, and their actual worst fear would be experiencing that emotional state forever.

-People with OCD are afraid of making a mistake that they can’t take back, that would lead them to experience their most feared emotional state, forever.
+People with OCD are afraid of making a mistake that they can’t take back, one that would lead them to experience their most feared emotional state forever.
 This is their Core Fear.

-The person with OCD avoids doing anything that could potentially lead to their Core Fear (Avoidance), and does extra things to protect themselves from their Core Fear (Compulsions).
-Avoidance and Compulsions are simply strategies that the person with OCD uses to protect themselves from their Core Fear, whatever that is.
-Unfortunately, these strategies cause problems in a few ways:
+The person with OCD avoids doing anything that could potentially lead to their Core Fear (avoidance), and feels compelled to do things to protect themselves from their Core Fear (compulsions).
+OCD symptoms are thus strategies that the person with OCD uses to protect themselves from their Core Fear, whatever that might be.